 Section 4.3.1 will identify changes to this EA that were made as a result of public comments and internal review.
-Comments and BLM's responses to each of the comment letters will be shown in Appendix H.
+Comments and BLM's responses to each of the comment letters will be shown in Appendix I.

-[Ongoing] comment letters were received.
-[Ongoing] comment letters were non-substantive comments are defined in the NEPA Handbook, H-1790-1, (section 6.9.2.), and the other [ongoing] comments letters did have substantive comments.
-The comment letters [ongoing] and BLM's responses [ongoing] to the points made in the letters will be contained in Appendix H. Minor changes to this EA may be made as a result of some comments that will be received during the 30-day public comment period.
+The BLM received 372 comment letters.
+Three hundred thirty-seven (337) comment letters were non-substantive comments are defined in the NEPA Handbook, H-1790-1, (section 6.9.2.), and the other 35 comments letters did have substantive comments.
+The comment letters 35 and BLM's responses 35 to the points made in the letters will be contained in Appendix I..
+Minor changes to this EA may be made as a result of some comments that will be received during the 30-day public comment period.